GrebanusAmaliaT/Robotics-MicroProjects/README.md

 All time control is handled using millis() for non-blocking delays, ensuring continuous sensor monitoring and responsive menu navigation.

-### System Logic Flow
-- Startup & Calibration
-The system averages multiple ultrasonic readings to set an initial reference distance.
-- Disarmed Mode
-The green LED stays ON; if light drops below the pragLDR value, the system arms automatically.
-- Arming Delay (3 seconds)
-Gives the user time to leave before activation.
-- Monitoring Phase
-If distance variation > distantaMax, the system waits for a password.
-- Password Window (3 seconds)
-If password not entered or incorrect → alarm activates.
-- Alarm State
-Buzzer emits sound at buzzerFrecventa; red LED blinks until the correct password is entered.
-- Disarm
-Stops buzzer, turns off red LED, turns on green LED, and returns to idle state.

 ## Sistem Feedback
 Serial Monitor provides all interactions and confirmations:
 - “Sistemul a fost armat.”